charlesll/rampy/_sources/machinelearning.rst.txt

 Machine learning exploration
 ----------------------------

-The ``rampy.ml_exploration`` module allows you to perform unsupervised ML exploration of a set of spectra.
+The ``rampy.mlexplorer`` class allows you to perform unsupervised ML exploration of a set of spectra.
 The class will take care of scaling the data and training the model.
 You can then use the trained model to explore the data and find patterns.

-.. autoclass:: rampy.ml_exploration
+.. autoclass:: rampy.mlexplorer
    :members:
    :undoc-members:
    :show-inheritance: